linux-nerd/gatsby-ap-blog/content/blog/2020-06-12-currency-converter-a-browser-extension.md

 ![Extension gif](/img/jun-13-2020-10-35-33.gif "Extension gif")

 This is a very basic example, but its enough to move in right direction and create something more complex in nature.

+## Want to learn more?

+When I started working on extension, I was going through [Chrome extension documentation](https://developer.chrome.com/extensions), and it was such a pain.
+I would recommend any one and everyone to start going through [MDN docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions).

+** Peace! **

+** If you have any questions or feedback, please feel free to comment below. **